yeasy/easyOVS/README.md

 Provide smarter and powerful operation on OpenvSwitch bridges in OpenStack.

-version 0.4
+version 0.5

 # What is easyOVS
-easyOVS provides a more convenient and fluent way to operate your [OpenvSwitch](http://openvswitch.org) bridges in OpenStack platform, such as list their ports, dump their flows and add/del some flows in a smart style with color!
+easyOVS provides a more convenient and fluent way to operate your [OpenvSwitch](http://openvswitch.org) bridges, iptables in OpenStack platform, such as list the rules or validate the configurations in a smart style with color!

-If using in OpenStack environment (Currently tested from the Havana to the Juno release), easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.
+If using in OpenStack environment (Currently tested from the Havana to the Kilo release), easyOVS will automatically associate the virtual ports with the vm MAC/IP, VLAN Tag and namespace information, and the iptables rules for vm.

+# Features
+* Support OpenvSwitch version 1.4.6 ~ 2.1.0.
+* Support most popular Linux distributions, e.g., Ubuntu,Debian, CentOS and Fedora.
+* Format the output and use color to make it clear and easy to compare.
+* Associate the OpenStack information (e.g., vm ip) on the virtual port or rule
+* Query openvswitch,iptables,namespace information in smart way.
+* Check if the DVR configuration is correct.
+* Smart command completion, try tab everywhere.
+* Support runing local system commands.
+* Support runing individual command with `-m 'cmd'` and quit.

 # Installation and Usage